stlcours/SIF_Win32/README.md

 # Known problems

-* Currently the engine is very sensitive to race conditions.
+* **The engine is very sensitive to race conditions.
 A temporary workaround for this is to set the program to run in single-core mode.
+Even in single-core mode, the game will even sometimes still crash.**

-* When extracting, it takes a very long time especially for a big long file.
+* When extracting, it takes a very long time especially if there many files (about 2K).
 It might be caused by NTFS design.

-* The networking API is also not very stable and needs some bit fixing.

 * The fullscreen mode rendering is lag.

-* No audio.
-The engine expects MP3 (especially for Windows porting) but OGG is supplied.
+* There are no notes coming when adjusting timing and starting Live Show! (you'll FC instantly instead).

+* The audio distorts bit in the very end.

+* Pressing `Link` or `Load` in the Settings will crash the game throwing Assert failure.

 # Touchscreen?

 Yes, SIF-Win32 will have touchscreen support.
-Unfortunately, touchscreen support is available for Windows 7 and above.
+Touchscreen support is available on devices running at least Windows 7 and capable to do multitouch.

 # Compiling and installation

-1. Grab the latest SIF EN APK and exract file named `AppAssets.zip` in it. v3.1.3 is recommended.
+1. Grab the latest SIF EN APK and exract file named `AppAssets.zip` in it. v3.1.3 APK is recommended.

 2. Clone this project